Barnard College: Sororities

+Barnard students participate in various sororities.
+As of 2010, Barnard does not fully recognize the National Panhellenic Conference sororities at Columbia, despite it being home to the Alpha chapter of Alpha Omicron Pi which was founded at Barnard in 1897, but it does provide some funding to account for Barnard students living in Columbia housing through these organizations.

 Traditions

 Barnard Greek Games: One of Barnard's oldest traditions, the Barnard Greek Games were first held in 1903, and occurred annually until the Columbia University protests in 1968.
 Since then they have been sporadically revived.
 The games consist of competitions between each graduating class at Barnard, and events have traditionally included Greek poetry recitation, dance, chariot racing, and a torch race.

 Take Back the Night: Each April, Barnard and Columbia students participate in the Take Back the Night march and speak-out.
 This annual event grew out of a 1988 Seven Sisters conference.
-The march has grown from under 200 participants in 1988 to more than 2,500 in 2007.
+The march grew from less than 200 participants in 1988 to more than 2,500 in 2007.